Kincora Boys' Home: Later revelations

-In April 1990 a writer called Robert Harbinson (also known as Robin Bryans) stated in the Dublin-based magazine Now that Lord Mountbatten, Anthony Blunt and others were all involved in an old-boy network which held gay orgies in country houses on both sides of the Irish border, as well as at the Kincora Boys' Home.
-Harbinson sent letters and postcards to the rich and powerful in British establishment circles but once the postcards began to circulate there were complaints to the police and Harbinson was warned that he would be prosecuted for criminal libel.
+In April 1990 writer Robert Harbinson (also known as Robin Bryans) stated in the Dublin-based magazine Now that Lord Mountbatten, Anthony Blunt and others were all involved in an old-boy network which held gay orgies in country houses on both sides of the Irish border, as well as at the Kincora Boys' Home.
+Harbinson sent letters and postcards to members of the British establishment but once the postcards began to circulate there were complaints to the police and Harbinson was warned that he would be prosecuted for criminal libel.
 An example of his letter-writing style is copied here.

 In July 2014 former military intelligence officer Colin Wallace said that any new investigation into the abuse at the home should have access to information from intelligence agencies.
 Wallace said that he received intelligence in 1973 that boys at the home were being abused, but some of his superior officers refused to pass on information.
 He also said that the Terry and Hughes inquiries did not examine evidence relating to the intelligence services.

 In August 2014 another former intelligence officer, Brian Gemmell, said that he also had been ordered to stop investigating allegations of abuse at the home.
 He said that he learned details of what happened in the home while gathering information on loyalists.
 He was told he was running two agents who had close links to the home.
 As well as telling him not to investigate, the senior officer told him to stop running an agent.
 He had spoken out anonymously before, but dropped his anonymity because he wanted the allegations to be investigated again.

-It was alleged that extreme Ulster loyalists who were members of a paedophile ring committing offences at the Home were being blackmailed by MI5 and other branches of the security forces during the Troubles.
+It was alleged that extreme Ulster loyalists who were members of a child sex ring committing offences at the Home were being blackmailed by MI5 and other branches of the security forces during the Troubles.
 In 2015 campaigners were trying to have Kincora included in a wide-ranging inquiry to establish whether the security services prevented action on the abuse so they could compromise some of the perpetrators.

+Journalist and author Chris Moore alleged that Mountbatten abused boys at Kincora and that MI5 repeatedly obstructed police investigations into the abuse of vulnerable children who lived there.